Braccialetti rossi: Season 1

-In the fourth episode, Davide, who over time has become sweeter and gentile soul, also thanks to the group, undergoes a serious heart surgery which ends up being unsuccessful, dying as a result.
+In the fourth episode, Davide, who over time has become a sweeter and gentler soul, also thanks to the group, undergoes a serious heart surgery which ends up being unsuccessful, and he dies on the operating table.
 The other kids, unaware of everything, are celebrating their leader's birthday.
 The only one who can speak for the last time with Davide is Toni, thanks to the "connection" he has with Rocco.
-Davide asks to tell the Braccialetti that he will be fine, and that he would've never imagined that he would have found such special friends like them at a hospital.
+Davide asks Toni to tell the other members that he will be fine, and that he would've never imagined that he would have found such special friends like them at a hospital.
 Toni then runs to the other Braccialetti to announce the death of their friend.
-In the penultimate episode: Leo, Vale, Cris and Toni ask Dr. Lisandr to be able to attend the funeral.
-However, the woman replies that the hospital, absolutely cannot allow minor patients to leave the hospital, thanks to their fortitude and the help of some nurses the young protagonists arrive at the church and sing the boy's favorite song,"Ogni Volta" by Vasco Rossi, all the people give a well-deserved farewell to Davide.
+In the penultimate episode: Leo, Vale, Cris and Toni ask Dr. Lisandri if they can attend the funeral.
+However, the woman replies that the hospital, absolutely cannot allow minor patients to leave the hospital.
+Thanks to their resourcefulness and the help of a nurse, the young protagonists arrive at the church and sing the boy's favorite song,"Ogni Volta" by Vasco Rossi; all the people give a moving farewell to Davide.
 A few days later Vale, Cris and Toni are declared healed and have to return home, after saying goodbye with their "motto"," Watanka!"
 Leo, encouraged by Vale, goes to Cris and whispers in her ear "I love you."

 The season ends with Rocco who, awakened from the coma, greets all the viewers.